Alpus96/4iRad/README.md

 # **Server.js and package.json**
 These are files related to Node.JS, do not mind them until node has been implemented.

-> ## **Node.JS**
+## **Node.JS**
-> ### **How to start using node**
+### **How to start using node**
-> * Go to [nodejs.org](https://nodejs.org/en/download/), download Node.JS and follow the installation process.
+* Go to [nodejs.org](https://nodejs.org/en/download/), download Node.JS and follow the installation process.
-> * Use the command line tool (cmd on windows/terminal on mac) to navigate to the project folder and type 'npm install'.
+* Use the command line tool (cmd on windows/terminal on mac) to navigate to the project folder and type 'npm install'.
-> * Then type 'npm start' to start the Node.JS server.
+* Then type 'npm start' to start the Node.JS server.
-> * In your browser type '127.0.0.1:3000' to view the page locally.
+* In your browser type '127.0.0.1:3000' to view the page locally.
-> * I recommend watching this [youtube tutorial series](https://www.youtube.com/playlist?list=PL6gx4Cwl9DGBMdkKFn3HasZnnAqVjzHn_) which also explains the installation process and some of the basics of NodeJS.
+* I recommend watching this [youtube tutorial series](https://www.youtube.com/playlist?list=PL6gx4Cwl9DGBMdkKFn3HasZnnAqVjzHn_) which also explains the installation process and some of the basics of NodeJS.

->
-> This Node.JS application should follow the standard MVC (Model, View, Controller) structure.
+This Node.JS application should follow the standard MVC structure.
+(Model, View, Controller)
->

 > ### _Models:_
 > * Handle database and data structures.
 > ### _Views:_